UzerM0502/UzerM0502.github.io/_posts/2024-12-18-code-quality-blog.md

 ---
-title: Text and Typography
-description: Examples of text, typography, math equations, diagrams, flowcharts, pictures, videos, and more.
+title: Code Quality Tools in Python
+description: Covers Pylint, Black and Flake8
-author: cotes
+author: Uzer
 date: 2024-12-21 11:33:00 +0800
-categories: [Blogging, Demo]
+categories: [Coding, Python]
 tags: [typography]
 pin: true
 math: true
 mermaid: true
 ---
-# Code Quality Blog

-## Code Quality Tools in Python
+## Introduction
 Our team is currently working on a legacy app which delivers fully automated front-to-back data quality, monitoring, and assurance of trade-level data with the help of machine learning algorithms.
 The current architecture of the app is unscalable, and the business requires us to widen the scope of the app by onboarding new risk management systems and expanding geographical coverage.
 We are therefore refactoring the code to meet business requirements and thus use code quality tools.
 This short post explains some popular Python code quality tools, what benefits they provide, and examples of use.

 ### What Do We Mean by Good Code Quality?